AbiesDSP/ProtoDAC/README.md

-# USB Headphone DAC
+# USB Prototype DAC

 Uses a PSoC 5LP microcontroller as a USB to I2S bridge.

-Asynchronous USB Synchronization.
+- USB Audio with Asynchronous feedback Synchronization
+- Underflow/Overflow detection
+- "EarSaver" muting if the device resets
+- FreeRTOS kernel
+- USB Serial Port for configuration.

 # Installation and Building